shtukas/nyx/OpenCycles/readme.txt

-OpenCycles manages a collection of DataEntities, the target entities are identified with claims
+OpenCycles manages a collection of GenericEntity, the target entities are identified with claims

 OpenCycleClaim {
     "uuid"              : String